facebook/react-native-website/docs/toastandroid.md

 The 'showWithGravityAndOffset(message, duration, gravity, xOffset, yOffset)' method adds the ability to specify an offset with in pixels.

+> Starting with Android 11 (API level 30), setting the gravity has no effect on text toasts.
+Read about the changes [here](https://developer.android.com/about/versions/11/behavior-changes-11#text-toast-api-changes).

 ```SnackPlayer name=Toast%20Android%20API%20Example&supportedPlatforms=android
 import React from 'react';
 import {View, StyleSheet, ToastAndroid, Button, StatusBar} from 'react-native';